italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

 Request URI Endpoint Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the Reying Party encounters errors while issuing the Request Object from the ``request_uri`` endpoint, the following error responses are applicable:
+When the Relying Party encounters errors while issuing the Request Object from the ``request_uri`` endpoint, the following error responses are applicable:

 - **invalid_request**: The ``request_uri`` URL is missing in some part within its webpath or urlparams, therefore it does not point to a valid Request Object and then it cannot be retrieved.
 This error is returned when the Request Object is not well referenced in the ``request_uri``.